 Photo by Matthew Tangeman.
-Some of the scenery from Graham Mountain in early October.
+Scenery from Graham Mountain in early October.

 Attractions.
 The guidebook Day Hiking in the Central Cascades (Mountaineers Books) says this of the 2.5-mile hike up Crow Hill, “From one of the highest trailheads in the Central Cascades, set out on a delightful sky-walking, horizon-spanning, flower-lined frolic into the cloud-piercing Chelan Mountains.”

-English majors and writers might cringe under the weight of all those cursed, compound adjectives but, truth be told, those made-up words nail this hike.
-It’s a good one, so get it on the list and make sure you get it done.
+English majors and writers will cringe under the weight of all those cursed, compound adjectives but, truth be told, those made-up words nail this hike.
+It’s a good one, so get it on the list and get it done.
 It delivers great summer flowers and fall colors.

 Recommended Seasons.
 Late June through October.
 Because the trailhead is so high (6,600 feet) it takes time for the road to melt out, Once it does, the hike is a great one for starting high and staying high.

 Other Attractions.
 Besides the easy access to the high country and the long views, you’ll be impressed by the huge drop from the summit of these peaks down to Lake Chelan, sitting just below.
-For those with young kids consider a backpack clipped to your child with a leash attached or a serious close watch to make sure they don’t get close to the edge.
-It’s 6,200 vertical feet from the top of Crow and Graham down to the lake, and nearly 7,200 vertical feet from the summit of Pyramid to the lake.
-Wow!
+For those with young children, consider safeguarding them with a cord around the waist if you’re going to let them near the edge of these summits — it’s over 6,000 vertical feet from the top of these summits down to the lake.

 Trip Options.
 This high trail offers trips of various difficulty (see our topographic map below):

-- Do a short hike to the top of Crow Hill (4.8 miles round trip, 750 vertical feet of gain).
+- Take a short hike to the top of Crow Hill (4.8 miles round trip, 750 vertical feet of gain).

 - Take an intermediate-length trip farther out the same trail and climb to the top of Graham Mountain (11 miles round trip on undulating terrain with a total of 2,100 vertical feet of gain).